prempreetbrar/prempreetbrar/README.md

 #### Currently I am...

-🏢 A Software Developer Intern @ Arcurve
+🏢 A Software Engineer Intern @ Binance

 🧑🏽‍💻 A Computer Science student at the University of Calgary